 asked the Secretary of State for the Home Department whether he will give a breakdown of the estimated 100 persons on remand and who are in prison awaiting trial for more than 12 months referred to in his answer of 1 April, Official Report, c.
 155; whether he will give a summary of the charges being made aginst them; and whether any of them were involved in or are charged with throwing petrol bombs and taking part in the various riots of more than 12 months ago.

-The information requested is not kept centrally and could be obtained only at disproportionate cost.
+Information on the offence with which remand prisoners are charged is not collected centrally and could be made available only at disproportionate cost.

 asked the Secretary of State for the Home Department, pursuant to his reply to the hon.
 Member for Newham, North-West, Official Report, 18 March, c.
 174, what are the circumstances in which he would envisage directing the release of unsentenced prisoners under the Imprisonment (Temporary Provisions) Act 1980.